MadStudioRoblox/ProfileService/docs/api.md

 Fills in missing variables inside `Profile.Data` from `profile_template` table that was provided when calling `ProfileService.GetProfileStore()`.
 It's often necessary to use `:Reconcile()` if you're applying changes to your
 `profile_template` over the course of your game's development after release.

+The right time to call this method can be seen in the [basic usage example](/ProfileService/tutorial/basic_usage/).

 The following function is used in the reconciliation process:
 ``` lua
 local function ReconcileTable(target, template)